A mathematical approach to mechanical properties of networks in thermoplastic elastomers: Preliminaries

 In this paper, we consider TPE consists of triblock copolymers.
 See \cite{Fredrickson}.
 In this section, we consider type ABA triblock copolymers.
 TPE has a sphere structure, the shape of a hard domain of A monomers is a sphere and hard domains are connected by bridge chains of B monomers.
 The {\em stress chain} of TPE is a union of hard domains and the bridges connecting them that are subject to high forces.
 The network model for the stress chain of TPE is introduced in \cite{KY}.
 A vertex of the network corresponds to a hard domain and an edge corresponds to a set of bridge chains between two hard domains.
 See Figure \ref{fig:model}.

-One of the key ideas of the model is that a loop chain will become a bridging chain when the domain is split (See Figure 2 in \cite{KY}).
+One of the key ideas of the model is that a loop chain will become a bridging chain when the domain is split as shown in Figure \ref{fig:split}.
+The splitting of a domain is observed in the simulation in \cite{Polymer}.
 This type of network deformation cannot be observed in rubber and is a property unique to TPE.
 We discuss how the properties of TPE are changed by this deformation.